 Last Supper the last meal Jesus ate with his disciples on the night before he died.
-At the Last Supper, Jesus took bread and wine, blessed them, and said that they were his Body and Blood.
-Jesus' Death and Resurrection, which we celebrate in the Eucharist, were anticipated in this meal.
+At the Last Supper, Jesus took bread and wine, blessed them, and they became his Body and Blood, Soul and Divinity.
+Jesus' Death and Resurrection, his sacrifice that we celebrate in the Eucharist, were anticipated in this meal.